yunyanliluo/AI-Practice/classifier_cifar10/README.md

 - cifar10_hw.py

   My homework code.
-It improved the model from VGGnet16.
+It improved the model of VGGnet16.
 It reaches the accuracy of 0.9115.

 - cifar10_allinone.py